How do I protect my property against wildfire?

 Can anything help?

-If you’re a homeowner in the hills, here’s what you should do now:
+If you’re a homeowner in the hills, here are a few things you can do:

 - Check what your homeowner’s insurance covers and make sure it’s enough to help you rebuild if needed, taking into account updated square footage, improvements and current building costs (from a contractor).
 Your insurance broker should be able to help with this.